 The Access Card and Key Management for MaRS Location policy addresses the agents responsible and the process to be followed in identifying, screening and supervising visitors to the premises of OICR.
-The policy and procedures set out the identification that is required to be worn by visitors; any documentation that must be completed, provided and/or executed by agents responsible for identifying, screening and supervising visitors; and the documentation that must be completed, provided and/or executed by agents responsible for identifying, screening and supervising visitors; and the documentation that must be completed, provided and/or executed by agents responsible for identifying, screening and supervising visitors; and the documentation that must be completed, provided and/or executed by agents responsible for identifying.
+The policy and procedures set out the identification that is required to be worn by visitors; any documentation that must be completed, provided and/or executed by agents responsible for identifying, screening and supervising visitors; and the documentation that must be completed, provided and/or executed by visitors.